 - 1 28 oz can of crushed tomatoes

-- 1 tbsp dried parsley - fresh optional, double
+- 1 tablespoon dried parsley - fresh optional, double

-- `1 tbsp dried oregano - fresh optional, double
+- `1 tablespoon dried oregano - fresh optional, double

-- 1 tbsp dried basil - fresh optional, double
+- 1 tablespoon dried basil - fresh optional, double

 - ¼ cup heavy cream